AlexEMG/DLC-Cajal-Course/content/Day5_Overview.md

-# What next?
+# What's next?

-We reached the final day of this course!
-Today there are no additional lectures, and no additional materials.
+We reached the milestone of this course!
+Congrats 🎉🎉!!

-The major goal is to look back and reflect on what you learned.
-Do you have some remaining questions?
-Today is a great way to have those conversations.
+Today, the major goal ⚽️ is to look back and reflect on what you learned.
+Do you have any remaining questions?
+Today is a great day to have those discussions.

-Another major goal is to use the time and dive deeper into your analysis!
+Another important step is to use the time and dive deeper into your analysis 🔥!

 ## Day 5: Take home messages